Krzysztofe/patronage/README.md

 # Transactions

-"Transactions" is a website which after the registration of the user presents the transactions data.
+"Transactions" is a web application which after the registration of the user presents the transactions data.
 Data are presented in the form of charts and table.

 ## Features
 * Responsive design